It can be defined as the insufficient adjustment of the eyes to bright or glaring light.

 There are several types of problems that you can prevent beforehand.
 Issues like glaucoma and diabetic eye diseases can be tracked and treated early.

 Regular visits to your eye specialist can ensure timely healthy treatment for your eyes.

 As you already know, day blindness or hemeralopia can be caused by several variable conditions.
-It currently has no defined form of treatment and its cause must always be assessed individually.
+It currently has no defined form of treatment, and its cause must continually be assessed individually.

 There are also many precautions that one can put in place to keep their eyes healthy and well protected from hemeralopia.
 Knowing regularly about your eye requirement can present you with even more hours of healthy vision.

 People with hemeralopia can benefit from sunglasses.
 Whenever possible, ambient lighting should be adjusted to a comfortable level.
 Light filter lenses seem to help people who report photophobia.